Blue double wide mobile home with wrap around porch set in wooded lot.

 Share:

 Buying a home on a budget is no small feat.
-For this reason, some cost-conscious home buyers have opted for a manufactured home — one built in a factory or warehouse and then transported to the home site – rather than a traditional site-built home.
+So, some cost-conscious home buyers opt for a manufactured home — one built in a factory or warehouse and then transported to the home site – rather than a traditional site-built home.
 However, once you’ve settled on a manufactured home, there’s still the question of which type is right for you.
-While manufactured homes come in various styles and layouts, the choice usually boils down to the two major types, single-wide or double-wide.
+While manufactured homes come in various styles and layouts, the choice usually boils down to the two major types: single-wide and double-wide.

-In this article, we’ll discuss single wide versus double wide — the difference between the two key characteristics, and the pros and cons associated with both types of manufactured home.
+In this article, we’ll discuss single-wide versus double-wide, focusing on differences in key characteristics of each, along with the pros and cons associated with both types of manufactured home.

 See What You Qualify For